 Reason #1: Market-leading RIP and workstations with trained global workforce

 But, what about wide format – Epson’s strongpoint?
 Some would argue that Fiery controllers are mostly for cut-sheet digital but in recent years Fiery/EFI developed RIP workflows that can output to multiple engines – including wide format.
+In fact, as early as 2000, I was marketing an Epson SRA3 printer for proofing - driven by a Fiery RIP box with DuPont colour management.
 Also, Epson has in fact been a Fiery customer, with the FierySpark software for Mac environments, and also ColorWise ICC profile generator.
 Fiery XF7/8 Pro server is also compatible with all Epson wide format printers.

 Reason #2: Over 2 million new customers.
 It’s a good stand-alone business with strong partner relationships.